Get the latest in farmland investing and selling farmlandSubscribe

 - Randy: Randy is a good match for both Golden Hills and Lost Hills due to its early flowering.

 - Peters: This is the primary pollenizer for Kerman and can service up to 11 female trees.

 - Famoso: This can also be used to pollenize Kerman as it matches Kerman’s flowering dates.

 - Tejon: The earliest of the flowering male pistachios, this works best for Gumdrop.
 It’s also ideal for Golden Hills and Lost Hills when low chill requires earlier pollenizing.

 Trees take anywhere from five to six years to produce pistachios.
 They reach their mature production five years later and then produce nuts in an alternate bearing cycle each year.
-This may seem like a long time to wait for a full harvest, but each tree can produce for up to 100 years.
+This may seem like a long time to wait for a full harvest, but pistachio trees have been known to produce for up to 100 years.

 In the Northern Hemisphere, harvest time occurs from late August to early October.
 The hulls of the pistachios change from green to pinkish yellow, and the thin hull separates from the inner shell.
 This epicarp is easy to remove with a simple squeeze between your fingers.
 Once the shell begins to split, they are ready.

 Pistachios are harvested with the use of mechanical shakers.
 Once the epicarps, or outermost seed layers, are removed within 24 hours of harvest, the raw nuts are dried and can be roasted and seasoned or shipped in their dry state.